Last Updated on December 4, 2022 by Norvan Martin

-Can you connect powered speakers to an amplifier or can active speakers be used with an amplifier?
-While the answer is technically yes, it would be ill-advised to do so for reasons we will get into later.
+Can you connect powered speakers to an amplifier or can you use active speakers with an amplifier?

 After answering your question, it is important we give you a brief rundown of what amplifiers, XLR cables, active and passive speakers mean.
 This will help you better understand the intricacies that perplexes the connection of an active speaker to an amplifier.